Xrayez/godot-anl/README.md

 ![Visual Accidental Noise Workbench](examples/images/visual_noise.png)

-The code structure is somewhat established for visual noise but can't be considered stable, and not all nodes are created/exposed yet.
+The code structure is somewhat established for visual noise but can't be considered stable.
 Feel free to report bugs and contribute!

 ## Overview